cre8design/printapi-shopify-documentation/README.md

 ## 3. Populating Product Data

-It is crucial that all products and variants that you want us to print have the custom data attributes populated.
+It is crucial that:

+a) all products and variants that you want us to print have the custom data attributes populated.
 You can do this manually from your Shopify admin panel or use an App like **DataChamp Excel & CSV Exports** to populate your products and variants in bulk.

+b) The combination of attributes corresponds to a variation that we sell.
+You can reference our shop https://printingambitions.com/store to see which variations we offer.
+For a quick overview you can use the ***pricelist*** tab.

 ## 4. Providing Print Files